zoibot/sm64/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Some instructions have been placed in bingo_guide.txt, if you would like to add a new objective type.

 Run clang-format on your code to ensure it meets the project's coding standards.